uploadcare/file-uploader/upload-blocks/README.md

 ## 💬 Discussions

-If you have questions, any usage feedback, ideas, or suggestions, or would like to suggest any other topic - please welcome to our [GitHub Discussions](https://github.com/uploadcare/jsdk/discussions/categories/upload-blocks)!
+If you have questions, ideas, usage feedback, or would like to suggest any other topic, feel free to join our [GitHub Discussions](https://github.com/uploadcare/jsdk/discussions/categories/upload-blocks)!

 ## ⚠️ Issues

 Found a problem?
 Create an [issue](https://github.com/uploadcare/jsdk/issues).